 The gluten-free mix of the product is certified gluten-free and does not contain any obligatory allergens.

 - Leavening (baking soda, sodium aluminum phosphate, monocalcium phosphate)

 - Xanthan gum

 The biggest difference in nutritional statistics between the two mixes is the gluten-free version has more sugar than the original Bisquick and is lower in fat because no shortening is present in the mix.

 |(Per 1.4 ounce serving)||Original||Gluten-Free|

 The gluten-free and original Bisquick baking mixes cannot be used interchangeably.
-Ask Betty, Betty Crocker's question-and-answer forum, states Bisquick Gluten-Free is not a one-to-one substitute for Original Bisquick.
-You must use a special Bisquick gluten-free recipe because the two mixes are very different.
+You must use a special Bisquick gluten-free recipe to make pancakes or other foods because the two mixes are different.
 Most notably, you must add shortening to the gluten-free version.
+Therefore, you need to look for recipes that specifically use the gluten-free version.

 Recipes to Try

 Of course, you can make pancakes with gluten-free Bisquick.
 Betty Crocker also offers several other recipes on its website.

 - Gluten-Free Impossibly Easy Chicken and Broccoli Pie Recipe: Cheddar cheese, cooked chicken, and broccoli are topped with a gluten-free biscuit topping for a dinner that's ready in about 30 minutes.